Home Business Shoestring Marketing Secrets

 If your marketing funds are limited, don’t gamble them all on one big ad or one mass mailing.
 Most one-shot marketing efforts don’t work.

 Instead, use these and other low-cost marketing techniques to gradually establish a client base and positive cash flow.
-Wait to spend the big marketing bucks until you have your business infrastructure in place, have tested your marketing ideas on a small scale and have a cushion of profits and satisfied customers on which you can rely for steady profits.
+Wait to spend the big marketing bucks until you have your business infrastructure in place, have tested your marketing ideas on a small scale, and have a cushion of profits and satisfied customers on which you can rely for steady profits.

 Understand what you are selling and market accordingly

 What you sell isn’t necessarily what your customers are buying.
-For example, Ellyn and Norm Ingalls of North Haverhill, NH, sell specialty foods.
+For example, Ellyn and Norm Ingalls of North Haverhill, New Hampshire, sell specialty foods.
 Although their company, Poole-Brook Farms, sells relishes and condiments, they don’t consider themselves to be in the food business.
 As Ellyn explains, “We are not marketing food.
 We are marketing gifts and rewards.
 If we could produce it incredibly inexpensively and wanted to mass market through supermarket chains, then it would probably be food.”

 Get customers to ask for your product by name

-The Ingalls sell their products predominately to wholesalers, but they drum up interest in the product by doing taste testings and selling them at country fairs, craft shows and trade fairs.The fairs generate name recognition among people who are likely to want homemade products when they are ready to give a gift or treat themselves to a luxury.
+The Ingalls sell their products predominately to wholesalers, but they drum up interest in the products by doing taste testings and selling them at country fairs, craft shows, and trade fairs.
+The fairs generate name recognition among people who are likely to want homemade products when they are ready to give a gift or treat themselves to a luxury.
 They also find new wholesale buyers for their products this way.

 “When you have a brand new product, and it sits on a store shelf, no one knows what it is.
 Few are brave enough to buy it,” says Ellyn.
 “We do shows to let people sample our products and educate them on the ‘story’ of the product.
 Then they go into the stores looking for our products.
 It is much easier to sell this way.”